 Angina is a sudden feeling of pain or tightness in your chest which is often brought on by physical activity or stress.
 It happens when your heart muscle doesn’t have enough blood supply to cope with the extra demands on it.
-Angina pain may spread to your neck, jaw, arm and back, but will usually stop after a few minutes’ rest.
+Angina causes chest pain, that may spread to your neck, jaw, arm and back, but will usually stop after a few minutes’ rest.

 It’s usually a sign of coronary heart disease, where the arteries supplying blood to your heart muscle have become furred-up and narrowed.
 If so, you may also be at an increased risk of a heart attack or stroke.

 Angina is more common in men and older people.

 With treatment and lifestyle changes, it’s often possible for you to continue your everyday activities.

 If you have stable angina, these symptoms will pass after you have rest a few minutes.
 If symptoms continue, get worse, or you feel sweaty, you may have unstable angina or another serious condition such as a heart attack.

 If you have chest pain that lasts for more than a few minutes, you should seek urgent medical attention.

 Your doctor will ask about your chest pain and check your general health.

 If they suspect angina they may refer you for tests, including: